Alex Zanardi: Handcycling and triathlon

 After the injuries sustained from his 2001 racing accident, Zanardi decided to return to sport, taking up handcycling.
 In 2007, he achieved 4th place in the New York City Marathon in the handcycle division, after only four weeks of training.
 He has since taken up handcycling in earnest, and competed at the Para-Cycling Road World Championships in 2009.
 He stated that he was targeting a place in the Italian team for the 2012 Summer Paralympics.
-In 2009, he won the Venice Marathon in the category for disabled people, riding his wheelchair in one hour, thirteen minutes, 56 seconds, and won the Rome City Marathon in 2010, in a time of one hour, fifteen minutes, 53 seconds.
+In 2009, he won the Venice Marathon in the category for disabled people, riding his wheelchair in a time of 1:13:56, and won the Rome City Marathon in 2010, in a time of 1:15:53.
 In 2011, at his fourth attempt, Zanardi won the New York City Marathon in his handcycling class.

 On 5 September 2012, Zanardi won a gold medal in the men's road time trial H4 at the 2012 Paralympic Games in London, finishing 27.14 seconds ahead of Nobert Mosandi at Brands Hatch in Kent.
 Two days later, he won the individual H4 road race, ahead of Ernst van Dyk (South Africa) and Wim Decleir (Belgium), and then a silver medal for Italy in the mixed team relay H1-4 on 8 September 2012.
 The bike used by Zanardi was constructed by Italian racecar constructor Dallara.
 As a result, Zanardi was named one of "The Men of the Year 2012" by Top Gear.
 Zanardi was also voted the best male athlete of the 2012 Paralympics.

-Before the Games in London, he expressed interest in returning to auto racing for the 2013 Indianapolis 500; while this failed to pan out, at the event he was presented with his 1996 CART Laguna Seca-winning car by Target Chip Ganassi Racing.
+Before the Games in London, Zanardi expressed interest in returning to auto racing for the 2013 Indianapolis 500; while this failed to pan out, at the event he was presented with his 1996 CART Laguna Seca-winning car by Target Chip Ganassi Racing.

-Zanardi completed the 2014 Ironman World Championship with a time of 9:47'14, ranking 272nd overall and 19th out of 247 in the 45–49-year category.
+Zanardi completed the 2014 Ironman World Championship with a time of 9:47:14, ranking 272nd overall and 19th out of 247 in the 45–49-year category.
 He used a handbike for the cycling section and a wheelchair for the running section.
 In September 2015, Zanardi announced that he would be taking part in the Berlin Marathon using a recumbent hand cycle.
 At the 2016 Summer Paralympics in Rio de Janeiro he won the gold medals in the H5 category road cycling men's time trial and mixed team relay, and also silver in the road race.
-On 22 September 2018, in a triathlon competition in Cervia, Italy, Zanardi smashed the Ironman world record in the category of disabled people, with a time of 8:26'6.
+On 22 September 2018, in a triathlon competition in Cervia, Italy, Zanardi broke the Ironman world record in the category of disabled people, with a time of 8:26:06.
 With that time, he also ranked fifth overall in the competition.